 Using Adaxes you can also ensure that the location of objects in Active Directory corresponds to your policies.
 For example, if you have a geo-based environment, you can automatically move users to the OUs associated with their office and make sure that they stay where they should be.

-In addition to various Active Directory management activities, Adaxes also allows automating tasks in Exchange and Office 365.
-For example, it can automatically create a mailbox for a new user either in on-prem Exchange or in Office 365 and configure it according to the user's specific needs.
+In addition to various Active Directory management activities, Adaxes also allows automating tasks in Exchange and Microsoft 365.
+For example, it can automatically create a mailbox for a new user either in on-prem Exchange or in Microsoft 365 and configure it according to the user's specific needs.
 Same approach can also be used for any other updates during the user lifecycle.

 There are myriads of other scenarios that Adaxes can help automating.
 For example, importing new user accounts to AD from CSV files, which can be generated by your HR system.
 Any user account updates, like promotions, sending users on vacations and sick leaves, assigning them to projects, etc. Cleanup activities, like removing inactive user and computer accounts, empty groups and stale OUs.
 Sending notifications on things like soon-to-expire passwords or accounts.
 You name it, the sky's the limit here.

 By incorporating automation into your everyday management activities, you can save a huge chunk of time that members of your staff would otherwise spend on executing them manually.
 In addition to the savings of resources, automation also adds the benefits of standardizing all the procedures, eliminating the human factor and thus reducing the number of mistakes, ensuring compliance and integrity of Active Directory.
 Because so many business processes rely on AD, all that translates to improved security and a boost in the overall efficiency of your organization.